-- · If an employee is learning English, offer to practise conversation with them. - · Allow use of your internet access. - · Loan out your DVDs or CDs, or let staff watch TV when you don't need them. - Help writing letters or other correspondence. - · Send a card or a small gift at Christmas or on birthdays.
+- · If an employee is learning English, offer to practise conversation with them. - · Allow use of your internet access. - Loan out your movies, music, or books, or let staff watch TV when you don't need them. - · Help writing letters or other correspondence. - Send a card or a small gift at Christmas or on birthdays.